jhonlima97/apiazure/README.md

 In the server and DB at create, add the rule of fireall for access firewall

--- composer require vlucas/phpdotenv  para proteger credenciales
+-- composer require vlucas/phpdotenv for protected credentials